-Emily Ketteringham will spend one month in May 2020 based at Unison Colour, makers of hand-made artists’ pastels, Thorneyburn, Tarset.
+Emily Ketteringham was due to spend May 2020 based at Unison Colour, makers of hand-made artists’ pastels, Thorneyburn, Tarset.
+Unfortunately due to Covid 19, this residency has now been postponed until further notice.

 ‘My current work is about colour, and in particular, the colour of place – I am trying to really look at the colours we are surrounded by.
 I am interested in investigating not only the colours of the landscape, but also the colours of the geology below.
 My print work is based around an exploration of layering translucent colours and is often inspired by geological maps and my ever-growing pebble collection.’